wp-plugins/404-to-start/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.4

-Send every 404 page not found error directly to start page (or any other page/site) to overcome problems with search engines.
+Send 404 page not found error directly to start page (or any other page/site) to overcome problems with search engines.
 With optional email alert.

 == Description ==